FleekHQ/space-client/README.md

 #### .removeDirOrFile({ path: string, bucket?: string })

-Removes a fil or a folder and its content.
+Removes a file or a folder and its content.
 If you don't specify the `bucket` property, `client.defaultBucket` value is going to be used instead.

 ```js